 2. Lend a Hand

-There's no seatbelts on our trains.
+You don’t have to stay in your seat the whole time!
 Older kids think this is awesome, but little ones need an adult guiding them through the aisles to ensure they stay upright.
-Also, shoes are required at all times for everyone's safety.
+Also, shoes are required at all times for everyone’s safety.
 This also improves balance and grip when moving around the train.
-If you're traveling with kids on a long distance trip, bring a comfortable pair of shoes that your tiny travelers won't mind wearing.
+If you’re traveling with kids on a long distance trip, bring a comfortable pair of shoes that your tiny travelers won’t mind wearing.

 3. Listen for the Horns